Boy Scouts proposal: let in gay youth, keep out gay adults

 In the coming months, the Supreme Court will rule on whether to strike down parts of a federal law that defines marriage as the union between a man and a woman.
 In 2011, the military repealed a ban on openly gay soldiers.

+The Boy Scouts proposal would create a situation where a gay youth could become a scout and then be forced to resign when he becomes an adult.

 Scout leaders in 2000 won a Supreme Court battle over the right to exclude gays.
-There are more than 2.6 million youth scouts and 1 million adults, and faith-based groups sponsor 70 percent of scout units.
+There are more than 2.6 million youth scouts and 1 million adults, with faith-based groups sponsoring 70 percent of scout units.

-The controversy has hurt Scouts' finances.
-Corporations including Merck & Co Inc, UPS Inc and Intel Corp have cut their contributions, saying they will not fund organizations which discriminate on the basis of sexual orientation.

 If the resolution is approved, "no youth may be denied membership in the Boy Scouts of America on the basis of sexual orientation or preference alone," Deron Smith, the organization's spokesman, told Reuters.